 Go ahead and pare down the toys you already own.

 Realize that when kids have too many toys, they get overstimulated and play poorly.
+It makes them look like a spoiled child who is dissatisfied with everything.
 They might pull out every toy they own, looking for something that seems worth doing for more than 5 minutes.
 Meanwhile, you’re overwhelmed and irritated by the amount of stuff that’s going to need to be picked up.

 The famous psychologist Jean Piaget said we should think about playing as the “work” of childhood.
 It’s serious business for them.
 Imagine yourself sitting at a desk in your current grown-up state.
 Picture the desk over-stuffed with files, with a to-do list written on post-it notes that are scattered about, and consider that you can’t even find your favorite pen and notebook.
 There are 1) too many possible ways to start and 2) nothing is well organized.

 You might work on one task for a minute.
 Then, in a state of panic, you become distracted by another task until you’ve gone the whole day without accomplishing anything meaningful.
 Kids do the same thing when they have too many toys, and it’s even worse when they are poorly organized.

 Consequently, kids get cranky, parents are frustrated that their children are acting bratty, and everyone is overwhelmed by the heap of toys scattered all over the house.

 I would argue that many American families could donate half their toys without their children even noticing.